stn1slv/kafka-console-avro-tools/README.md

 # kafka-console-avro-tools

-This is a CLI tool to send and receive Avro messages to and from Apache Kafka.
+This is a CLI tool to send and receive Avro messages to and from Apache Kafka with using Confluent Schema Registry.

 ### Build executable file